magley/nakevaleng/core/sstable/README.md

-    each summary table entry (STE) points to one ITE, such that every K ITEs are assigned to one STE this way, every K-th ITE has a "copy" in the STE the total number of searches is N/K + K, instead of N (plot to see when this is better) a summary table is comprised of STEs which have the following format (as defined by the summaryTableEntry struct):
+    each summary table entry (STE) points to one ITE, such that every K ITEs are assigned to one STE this way, every K-th ITE has a "copy" in the STE the total number of searches is N/K + K, instead of N (plot to see when this is better) a summary table is comprised of STEs, which have the following format (as defined by the summaryTableEntry struct):

         +---------+----------+------ ... ------+